Joe Morelle Credit: FILE PHOTO

 While this seat has been considered safe for Democrats, it isn’t.
 It wasn’t in 2014, when Slaughter narrowly won re-election, and it probably won’t be this November, when the winner of the Democratic primary will face Republican-Conservative-Reform candidate Jim Maxwell, a neurosurgeon said to be putting a substantial amount of his own money into the race.

-click to enlarge Joe Morelle - FILE PHOTO
+Joe Morelle Credit: FILE PHOTO

 Four people are competing for the Democratic nomination: former television journalist Rachel Barnhart, City Council member Adam McFadden, State Assembly Majority Leader Joe Morelle, and Brighton Town Board member Robin Wilt.